-I am interested broadly in the cultural and social life of American law.
+I have authored or edited more than 100 books and am interested broadly in the cultural and social life of American law.
 Currently I am pursuing several distinct lines of research.

-A second line of research emerges from my work on clemency in capital cases.
-I am studying “lawful lawlessness,” areas in which the law authorizes, but does not regulate, the exercise of power.
+I am also interested in what I call “lawful lawlessness,” areas in which the law authorizes, but does not regulate, the exercise of power.
 What do these areas tell us about the rule of law and its limits?
 The executive power to grant or deny clemency is certainly one of those areas.
 Another is the power of prosecutors to decide who to charge with crimes.
 Here courts have said that prosecutors can refuse to prosecute someone who has violated the law for good reasons, or bad reasons, or no reasons at all and that such a decision is not subject to judicial review.

 Finally, my research focuses on the cultural life of law or law in popular culture.
-I am now writing a book entitled Hollywood’s Law: What Movies Do for Democracy.
+I have editred a book entitled Trial Films on Trial and I am now writing a book entitled Hollywood’s Law: What Movies Do for Democracy.
 This book examines movies about law from 1950 to 2000 in order to understand how these films contribute to the development of democratic citizenship.